background preloader

 Malicious Linux Commands -

 From (This article was originally published in Ubuntu Forums but was removed there.
 Ubuntuguide feels that knowledge about these risks is more important than any misguided attempts to "protect the public" by hiding their potential dangers or protect the (K)Ubuntu/Linux image.
 The original article has therefore been re-created (and subsequently edited) here.)
 ATTENTION: It is worthwhile to have some basic awareness about malicious commands in Linux.
-Always be cautious when running one of these (or similar) commands (or downloaded scripts) that have been "recommended" as a solution to a problem you may have with your computer.
 It is also worthwhile to always enable a Kubuntu screensaver or Ubuntu screensaver with a password so that a casual passerby is not able to maliciously execute one of these commands from your keyboard while you are away from your computer.
-Here are some common examples of dangerous commands that should raise a red flag. rm -rf / rm -rf . rm -rf * rm -r Forkbomb In Perl or
+When in doubt as to the safety of a recommended procedure or command, it is best to verify the command's function from several sources, such as from readily available documentation on Linux commands (e.g. manpages).
+Here are some common examples of dangerous commands that should raise a red flag. rm -r In Perl

 Related: